cloud-gov/cg-site/content/apps/managing-teammates.md

 1. Confirm with them that they have received and accepted the invite.

-## Give permissions to a teammate
+## Give roles to a teammate

-If you're an Org Manager or Space Manager, here's how to give permissions to your teammates.
-For details about how cloud.gov org and space permissions work, see [Cloud Foundry roles and permissions](http://docs.cloudfoundry.org/concepts/roles.html#roles).
+If you're an Org Manager or Space Manager, here's how to give roles to your teammates to give them permissions.
+For details about how cloud.gov org and space roles and permissions work, see [Cloud Foundry roles and permissions](http://docs.cloudfoundry.org/concepts/roles.html#roles).

 First check whether you're running version >= [6.14.0](https://github.com/cloudfoundry/cli/releases/tag/v6.14.0) of the CLI.
 (If not, you'll need to [upgrade](https://docs.cloudfoundry.org/devguide/installcf/install-go-cli.html).)